turingschool-examples/webpack-starter-kit/README.md

 ---
 This project was assigned by Brittany Storoz, Pamela Lovett, and Robbie Jaeger

+You can learn more about the assignment spec by following [this link.]()

 *@ Turing School of Software and Design, Denver, CO.*